Assistance programs in Bullock, Butler, Covington, Crenshaw, Dale, and Lowndes.

-Get information on clinics in Bullock, Butler, Covington, Crenshaw, Dale, and Lowndes Alabama below, or click here for more information on federal government supported community clinics.
+Get information on clinics in Bullock, Butler, Covington, Crenshaw, Dale, and Lowndes Alabama below, or click here for more information on federal government supported sliding fee community clinics.

 Red Level Medical Center is a federal government funded community clinic.
 It provides medical and dental help to people without insurance, and who have limited incomes.